itsconnie/itsconnie/README.md

 Hi :wave:, I'm Friz (also known as Jack) and the above GIF is an accurate representation of how programming makes most developers feel, myself included.
 I'm a **LUA** Developer (Both ***Roblox*** and ***Non-Modified LUA*** capable), a **HTML** Wizard and a **CSS** Sage (SASS is better and you know it :pray:) alongside knowing some other languages which I won't delve into.
 Despite the magic references in the previous lines I hold **ZERO** interest in Magic and instead spend my time procrastinating about Politics🗳️ and Food🍔.
 However I'm yet to include the fact that I'm a ***full stack web developer***, isn't that fancy.

-I'm currently employed as Content and Systems Manager for a family owned educational supply firm based in the UK, funnily enough where I live (imagine that, living in the same country you work in 😱).
-In my spare time I manage @SakuraCAD and @opxl as side ventures, serving clients and creating community services for FiveM (That's custom online GTA for you non-believers).
+I'm currently employed as Web Developer for a small, but well resourced web and digital agency based in the UK, funnily enough where I live (imagine that, living in the same country you work in 😱).
+In my spare time I manage @opxl as side ventures, serving clients and creating community services for FiveM.

 Feel free to check out the rest of my profile...
 I suppose.